Updated: April 2020

 All our employees, contractors and subcontractors who have access to and are associated with the processing of personal data, are obliged to respect the confidentiality of our visitors' personal data.

-We use leading technologies and encryption software to safeguard your data, and set strict security standards to prevent any unauthorised access to it.
+We use leading technologies and encryption software to safeguard your data and set strict security standards to prevent any unauthorised access to it.

 Your rights and responsibilities

 Please ensure that the information you submit is accurate and correct.
 Do not include personal or sensitive information about third parties (including family members) unless you have told the individual concerned and they consent to it being supplied.
+PPQ will not be responsible for any inaccurate or incorrect information that you submit.

 Tell us as soon as possible if any of the personal information you have provided should change.